A Houston truck accident lawyer is ready to fight for you

 - Speeding: Heavy truck drivers are often on deadlines.
 Their livelihood is determined by how well they meet those deadlines, even to the detriment of themselves and others.
 Many times, heavy truck drivers will end up driving faster than posted speed limits with disastrous (and at times, tragically fatal) results.

 - Overloaded: Heavier weight leads to increased mass which only leads to more severe damage in the event of a collision.
-Oversized loads as well as too much excessive payloads can destabilize the truck, making it more difficult to maneuver, stop, and drive safely.
+Oversized loads as well as too many excessive payloads can destabilize the truck, making it more difficult to maneuver, stop, and drive safely.

 - Maintenance: Because of the excessive wear and tear trucks go through on a day-to-day basis, proper maintenance is necessary.
 When a truck is not properly maintained, it is susceptible to mechanical failures.
 These failures can lead to even the most experienced and safe truck drivers losing control and causing a catastrophic collision.

 - Fatigue: Due to (harmful) compensation structures, truck drivers will often push their bodies to the limit, even if it means putting themselves and others at risk.
 Driven by a desire for a better paycheck, truck drivers will often violate hours of service rules.
 The Federal Motor Carrier Safety Administration (FMCSA), the agency that regulates commercial truck driving in the United States, allows truckers to only drive up to 11 hours at a time.
-Hours-of-service violations are commonplace, and those violations unfortunately lead to horrific consequences.
+Hours-of-service violations are commonplace, and those violations, unfortunately, lead to horrific consequences.

-- Negligence: Carelessness and recklessness is a frequent cause of truck driving accidents.
+- Negligence: Carelessness and recklessness is a frequent causes of truck driving accidents.
 Many times, truck drivers are inconsiderate of other drivers, often feeling that the massive size of their vehicle should compel other motorists to always yield to them.
 Unfortunately, not every motorist can, and the results can be life-altering.

 Who can be held liable in truck accidents?

 Commercial transport vehicles typically have heftier insurance coverage in comparison to personal auto insurance, thus changing the nature of the claim.
-Jonathan will work diligently to hold all parties liable to in the accident, including:
+Jonathan will work diligently to hold all parties liable in the accident, including:

 - The truck drivers themselves, who often shoulder the biggest share of the liability in most truck accidents.